 Multimodal Level of Service Analysis for urban streets explores a method for assessing how well an urban street serves its users.
 The method for evaluating the multimodal level of service (MMLOS) estimates the auto, bus, bicycle, and pedestrian level of service on an urban street.
 It uses a combination of available data and data gathered by an agency to assess auto and transit level of service.

-MAG identified 3rd and 5th avenues as a test case to apply the best practices outlined in the multimodal level of service study.
-In partnership with the City of Phoenix, MAG is facilitating a more detailed assessment to identify potential improvements to be implemented to fill mobility gaps and enhance area safety and livability along these corridors.
-The analysis for 3rd and 5th avenues will be completed by mid-2018.
+Upon its completion, MAG identified 3rd and 5th avenues as a test case to apply the best practices outlined in the multimodal level of service study.
+In partnership with the City of Phoenix, MAG facilitated a more detailed assessment to identify potential improvements to be implemented to fill mobility gaps and enhance area safety and livability along these corridors.